-Pro-Fit Physio runs Pilates classes on Monday, Tuesday and Wednesday night from 7:30 – 8:30 pm.
+Pro-Fit Physio runs Pilates classes on Monday and Tuesday nights from 7:30 – 8:30 pm.

 What is a Clinical Pilates?

 Done under an instructor’s supervision, Clinical Pilates involves the use of mats or specialised equipment called a reformer to shape your body, tone, activate, and reinforce your muscles.
 This allows you to resume your previous functionality early.

 How does Clinical Pilates benefit your Health?